 {{agent_name}} | You already type the agent’s name in your own prompt.
 A variable just adds indirection. |

 {{business_hours}} | Hours rarely match a single string.
-Put them in your prompt directly so Claude can reason about edge cases (“closed for lunch”, “open on bank holidays”). |
+Put them in your prompt directly so the agent can reason about edge cases (“closed for lunch”, “open on bank holidays”). |

 {{caller_name}} for inbound | Inbound callers are strangers until they identify themselves.
-After 2 calls, {{caller_history}} covers it. |
+Once they have given their name on a previous call, {{caller_history}} greets them by name. |

 | Arbitrary developer-supplied vars per call | Coming later — requires API and webhook changes. |